How Did I Come To Do What I Do

 Growing up I had plenty of opportunities to go along with the crowd and do things that would have made me popular with my classmates.
 But, most of the time, I didn’t.
 Alcohol seemed to be involved in most Friday or Saturday night high school outings.
 I was one of those kids that would either think or say, “I can’t because my parents would kill me if I did.”
-I’m not the only kid who has said this and like most, I really believed they would!
+I’m not the only kid who has said this and like most, believed they would at the time!

 I somehow made it through those tumultuous adolescent years unscathed.
 But, it wasn’t always easy.
 It was a time of isolation and confusion.
 I wasn’t invited or included in most social activities with my peers.
-I was perceived as the “goody two shoes” and felt I wasn’t like most normal teens.
+I felt I wasn’t like most normal teens at the time.

 The teen years are the most difficult time for anyone to maneuver through.
 But, when you try to live it on the “straight and narrow” it can be even more difficult.
 As I moved into adulthood, I began to wonder what it was that gave me the strength to stand strong and not buckle to the pressure and expectations from my peers.
 It was something I wondered about quite often over the years until…

-Years ago I stumbled across a body of research that identified the qualities of adolescents who are less likely to participate in risky behaviors, such as drinking alcohol, using tobacco and other drugs and being sexually active.
+One day I stumbled across a body of research that identified the qualities of adolescents who are less likely to participate in risky behaviors, such as drinking alcohol, using tobacco and other drugs.
 I remember starting to cry as I read the research article.
 It was the first time in my life that research was practical, logical and personal to me.
 I could relate to every quality the research identified and began to recall a series of events and people during my adolescence that played a part in who I had become over time.

 Here’s how the puzzle pieces of my adolescence started fitting together as I read the research: